Yashwitha-7/sleep-health-analysis/README.md

 **Deployed Application:** [https://sleep-health-analysis-yashwitha.streamlit.app/](https://sleep-health-analysis-yashwitha.streamlit.app/)

 **Important Note:** For optimal viewing experience, use the application in **Light Mode**.
 The color scheme and visualizations are optimized for light backgrounds.
-To change theme: Settings (☰) → Theme → Light.

 ---